SWP - Policy Interface

 Implemented

 The Ministry undertakes an annual planned inspection program that addresses risk to human and environmental health at Agricultural sites.
 Inspections target Agricultural Source Material (ASM) and Non-Agricultural Source Material (NASM) as regulated under the Nutrient Management Act.
 An intentional, core function of the Nutrient Management Act is to keep nutrients, pathogens and contaminants away from wells and surface water which in turn support the objectives of Source Water Protection.
 Inspections are designed to prioritize operations which could present a higher risk to these features.
 Each year diagnostics are completed on the results of these various inspections.
-A total of 235 agricultural inspections were completed across Ontario in 2024.
-With 15 inspections completed within the Upper Thames River Source Protection Area.
-Of these 15 inspections, 8 inspections had instances of non-compliance, with 6 of these instances being resolved and 2 instances where abatement is ongoing.
+A total of 144 agricultural inspections were completed across Ontario in 2025 with 7 inspections completed within the Upper Thames River Source Protection Area.
+Of these 7 inspections, 6 had instances of non-compliance, with 5 of these instances being resolved.

 Policy Text: